 Q. What is the difference between a roof window and a skylight?

 A. A roof window is incorporated into the design of a roof, and features an outward-opening window that is embedded into the slope of it.
 It is normally much bigger than a skylight, and consists of glass rather than plastic or plexiglass.
 In many instances, a roof window may more closely resemble a dormer than it would a skylight.

-Your window and/or door requirements are passed to the expert fitters on our network.
+Your job specifics are passed direct to the door and window specialists on our leading network.

 Are you an expert

 15 Dec Doors: Porch door needed.
 Would like it to match our existing exterior doors with an oak-effect uPVC material.
 Non-standard door sizes so would need to consider a one-off door.
 Best prices for the door please.

 15 Dec Doors: Three doors needed for our home.
 Front, back and rear of garage.
 We would like to replace our dated wooden doors with newer plastic double-glazed doors.
 Nothing too fancy, please provide your best quotes.

 15 Dec Repairs: Repairs needed to the sills of our traditional wooden windows.
 We have 12 windows in total.
 The windows themselves seem fine, but the sills have rotted badly presumably due to poor quality wood.

 15 Dec Windows: Downstairs double-glazed windows needed for our house, including a large bay window.
 Would like to see options available beforehand and would consider a wood-effect upvc finish if available.